jgobbo/spleem/README.md

-# Leem
+# Spleem

-This is a package for analyzing leem data.
+This is a package for analyzing spleem data.